 His colourful career, which included a complicated romantic life, was well summarized by Elizabeth Grice in 2007, in The Telegraph, see here.

 I bought A Countryman’s Cooking many years before its second life (see Grice’s account).
 Immediately I knew it was a classic.
-It is good to see that the book finally twigged with a broader audience, got its due.
-First, it is funny, rollicking and completely informal in tone while being accurate on the ingredients and recipes.
+It is good to see the book finally twigged with a broader audience, got its due.
+First, it is funny: rollicking and completely informal in tone while accurate for ingredients and the recipes.
 He was no Escoffier but handled the fundamentals well.

-By his own account he knew his way around pubs, hence one would expect beer might enter some of his recipes.
+By his own account he knew his way around pubs, so one would expect beer might enter some of his recipes.
 And it did.
-He liked to use it in steak and kidney pie, but other dishes too.
-While by my canvassing, the steak pie family doesn’t generally use beer, it is not amiss to add some to the gravy.
-Fowler states you could use mild or bitter ale, but thought bitter, the better choice.
+He used it in steak and kidney pie, but other dishes too.
+While by my canvass the steak pie family doesn’t generally use beer, it is not amiss to add some to the gravy.
+Fowler states you can use mild or bitter ale, but he thought bitter the better choice.
 Why?
 “More familiar with it, I suppose”.
-A typical quip in the book.
+A typical quip.

-At the time some English pubs collected the overflow of taps and were permitted to re-serve it: it was sanitized in some way and cycled back through the barrels.
+At the time, some pubs collected the overflow of taps and were permitted to re-serve it: it was sanitized in some way and cycled back through the barrels.
 The more conscientious (perhaps) of the pubs threw out these leavings.

 While it’s a different topic, I don’t believe it matters much which beer you pair with a dish, either.
-Preferences contra do no harm, but it’s more a product of cultural conditioning than anything else, in my opinion again.
+A preference the other way does no harm, but it’s more cultural conditioning than anything else I think.
 I say the same for most wine pairings with food.

-In his section on rabbit Fowler states that before the war, rabbit was the main meat of country people and found its way in all manner of preparations.
-This proves, or rather is additional evidence, that life for most rural people back then meant much less choice than the populace has today.
+In the section on rabbit Fowler states that before the war, rabbit was the main meat of country people and found its way in all manner of preparations.
+This proves, or rather is additional evidence, that life for rural people back then, meant much less choice than most have today.

-Fowler states that sometimes, the idea of finding your own food had negative results.
-He gives the example of asking his batman, when training before the war in Norfolk, to fetch him a local fish, a roach.
-The batman was a countryman born and bred and knew this was a bad idea, but dutifully served his officer the coarse fish.
-Fowler found it uneatable, like cotton wool with pins in it, he writes.
+Fowler states that sometimes, the idea of finding your own food has negative results.
+He gave the example of asking his batman, when training before the war in Norfolk, to fetch him a local fish, a roach.
+The batman was a countryman born and bred and knew this was a bad idea, but dutifully served his officer the requested fish, a coarse type of course.
+Fowler found it uneatable, like cotton wool with pins in it.

-Today, beef with beer dishes, including the English way Fowler mentions, can be found at a touch of the keyboard.
-Jamie Oliver has a few, one is ale and beef, another, Guinness and beef.
-He does beer with lamb shanks, too.
+Today, recipes for beef with beer, including the English way Fowler mentions, can be found at the touch of a keyboard.
+Jamie Oliver has a few, one is “ale and beef”, another, Guinness and beef.
+He does beer with lamb shank, too.
 Delia Smith has a good one for beef and beer.
-I didn’t check but I’d guess Gordon Ramsay does a good turn in the area as well.
+I didn’t check but I’d guess Gordon Ramsay does a good turn as well.

-Whatever the specific history of beer in the kitchen, modern books on beer cookery can offer great ideas.
-Lucy Saunders, an American, has done some excellent work here.
+Whatever the specific history of beer in the kitchen, modern books can offer great ideas.
+Lucy Saunders, an American, has done some excellent work.
 She has been described as the dean of food and beer writers.
-In terms of British writers on the topic, Mark Dredge has done good work too, and Melissa Cole, and there are many others, on both sides of the Atlantic.
+In terms of British writers, Mark Dredge has done good work, and Melissa Cole.
+There are many others, on both sides of the Atlantic.

-Note re images: The images shown were sourced respectively here, here and here.
+Note re images: Images shown were sourced respectively here and here.
 All intellectual property therein belongs solely to the lawful owner, as applicable.
 Used for educational and research purposes.
 All feedback welcome.